University-of-Reading-Space-Science/HUXt/README.md

 Installation through either method produces two command line tools.
 The first, `huxt-open-examples` starts JupyterLab and opens our examples notebook in a browser.
 The second `huxt-make-ephemeris` runs a script that updates the HUXt ephemeris file using JPL Horizons.
 This is intermittently necessary to update the ephemeris data for the STEREO-A and ACE spacecraft, as JPL Horizons only provides ephemeris data for these missions a few months into the future.

-## Testing
+### Testing
-A small test suite is included in ['test_huxt.py'](tests/test_huxt.py), which compares a local version of HUXt against a simple analytical solution and some reference simulation data included in this repository.
+For testing with a development installation, a small test suite is included in ['test_huxt.py'](tests/test_huxt.py), which compares a local version of HUXt against a simple analytical solution and some reference simulation data included in this repository.
 The test suite uses `pytest`, which is included in the `huxt` environment.
 Using the anaconda prompt from the root directory of `HUXt`, these tests can be performed by calling pytest from within the HUXt root directory:
 ```
 pytest
 ```